 A new cross between a Japanese and Chinese wisteria, this is a large, extremely vigorous and fast-growing plant, ideal for rapid coverage of walls, pergolas, fences and trellises.
 It forms a massive plant and can become rampant if not controlled.
 Plant it in a sunny spot with a sturdy support and plenty of room for the roots to run.
 Prune regularly, and note that rich soil encourages leaf growth rather than flowers, so do not overfeed.

 This plant requires some work, but is very rewarding if planted appropriately.

-Larger sizes are available in store only, but please telephone to check availablity.
+Larger sizes may be available in store, but please telephone to check availablity.

 Common Names: Japanese Wisteria Issai

 Height and Spread: 12m x 8m, over 10–20 years

 Care: Prune rigorously twice a year, towards the end of summer and mid-winter, to enhance flowering and keep it restrained.
 Check for runners than may invade eaves and could eventually cause structural damage.

 *Please note this plant is harmful if eaten*